Seera-bhargavi/Data-Analysis/README.md

 Genre:whether fiction or non-fiction
 year: The year it ranked on the best seller

-In this, data is cleaning and outlier detection.
+Here i have gone through data cleaning and outlier detection.
-Exploring trend over year for each year
+Exploring trend over year.For each year
-Number of selling books in each genre each year.
-For this countplot is used to visualize.
+Number of selling books in each genre.For this countplot is used to visualize.

 # Top 10 Indian Food Analysis
 Dataset is collected from kaggle website.